pminina01/readthedocs/Database-target.md

 ### Connection Options
 * **dbProvider** - Name of the database provider.
 Required.
-Default: sqlserver The parameter name should be a provider invariant name as registered in machine.config or app.config.
-Common values are:
+Default: sqlserver Following values are recognized by default:
   * sqlserver, mssql, microsoft or msde - Resolves to System.Data.SqlClient Data Provider
   * odbc - ODBC Data Provider (Not recognized on NetCore)
   * oledb - OLEDB Data Provider (Not recognized on NetCore)

+  Note for .NET Core one should install the Nuget-package for the DbProvider (Ex.
+System.Data.SqlClient), and instead use the fully qualified name of the provider connection type (class implementing IDbConnection).
+See also [DbProvider Examples](#dbprovider-examples)

+  Note for .NET then one can also use the invariant name as registered in machine.config or app.config.
+Common values are (Not supported by NET Core):
    * System.Data.SqlClient -
    * System.Data.SqlServerCe.3.5 -
    * System.Data.OracleClient - (deprecated in .NET Framework 4)
    * Oracle.DataAccess.Client -
    * System.Data.SQLite -
    * Npgsql -
    * MySql.Data.MySqlClient

-  Note for .NET Core one should install the Nuget-package for the DbProvider (Ex.
-System.Data.SqlClient), and instead use the fully qualified name of the provider connection type (class implementing IDbConnection).
-See also [DbProvider Examples](#dbprovider-examples)

   If you get the following error in [[Internal-Logging]] then you might have to use the fully qualified name.